 How Ted Bundy helped catch Gary Ridgway

 In 1984, Bundy had been awaiting his execution for murder, rape, burglary, and necrophilia via the electric chair.
-Keppel and Reichert would interview Bundy, who, well, had first hand knowledge of being a necrophiliac serial killer.
-Bundy, for whatever reason, talked with the pair, offering his own insight in the psychology of the Green River Killer.
+Keppel and Reichert would interview Bundy, who, well, had first-hand knowledge of being a necrophiliac serial killer.
+Bundy, for whatever reason, talked with the pair, offering his own insight into the psychology of the Green River Killer.

 Bundy was the one to theorize that Ridgway was returning to the bodies in order to have sex with him, suggesting that if the police found a fresh grave and staked it out, then they would probably catch him in the act.
 For whatever reason, police didn’t do a stakeout, but they were able to connect samples, which were used to help catch Ridgway in 2001.

 Gary Ridgway was officially arrested in 2001 about 20 years after his spree began.
 He was, at first, arrested for four murders, but the numbers quickly climbed.
 When he pled guilty to the murder charges in 2003, the total number was 48 murders and a conviction added for tampering with evidence.
 In exchange for pleading out, Ridgway was spared the death penalty.

 As a condition to the plea agreement, Ridgway also disclosed locations of the bodies of still-missing women that he had killed.
 He was sentenced to 48 life sentences with 10 years added to each sentence for the evidence tampering.
 So the grand total was 48 life sentences plus 480 years for Ridgway.